-(12) Collection of Child Care Fees, for more information on Termination of Services, Collection on Delinquent Accounts and Requests for Exception.
+(12) Please refer to CYSOP #094, Collection of Child Care Fees, for more information on Termination of Services, Collection on Delinquent Accounts and Requests for Exception.
 All CYS programs will follow DoD Fee Policy guidelines for collection of non-payment.
 The FMWR Financial Management Division collection procedures will be followed to clear the account.